-In addition to the Fortune 500 companies being very active on social media, there has been a noted increase in blogging, for example 56 million blog post are published on WordPress alone.
+In addition to the Fortune 500 companies being very active on social media, there has been a noted increase in blogging, for example, 56 million blog post is published on WordPress alone.
 Stats have revealed that 34% more have public corporate blogs.
-There is currently around 171 companies bogging which includes Exxon and Walmart.
+There are currently around 171 companies bogging which include Exxon and Walmart.
 Analysts found that 78% of Fortune 500 companies blogs have RSS feeds, take comments and subscriptions and are kept current.

 Here are the latest statistics for some of the top social media platforms:

-- Google – each month there are over 100 million searches which averages around 40 thousand search queries per second.
-Of all internet searches Google carries out around 89.3 percent.
+- Google – each month there are over 100 million searches which average around 40 thousand search queries per second.
+Of all internet searches, Google carries out around 89.3 percent.
 Since 2003 Google has responded to over 450 billion queries of which are mostly from mobile devices.

 - Facebook – 80% of Facebook pages are Fortune 500 companies.
 Each day 500,000 new users are added to Facebook and each second there are 6 or more new profiles added.
 For every phone, the most popular is Facebook with 509,782,159 likes.
 Small businesses account for around 40 million Facebook pages.
 False Facebook profiles account for around 81 million and social logins by consumers signing into websites and apps account for 62 percent.

-- Twitter – 83% of Twitter accounts is Fortune 500 companies.
+- Twitter – 83% of Twitter accounts are Fortune 500 companies.
 There are over 1.3 billion accounts of which only 320 million are active.
-Each month 500 million visit this platform without signing in.
+Each month 500 million visits this platform without signing in.
 Top companies that employ more than 100 people use Twitter for marketing which accounts for 65.9% users.
 Tweets that are replied to account for around 77 percent.

 - Instagram – monthly there are over 400 million users and each day over 80 million photos are uploaded of which more than 40 million have been shared.
 The most popular food Instagram’s are pizza’s steak and sushi.
 Instagram has been voted the most popular by 32 percent of teens.